JohnGim/letspayalex/README.md

 ## Installation

 Install node.js, e.g. via `brew install node`.
 Then run `npm install` in the root directory of the project and in the `backend` and `frontend` directories.

 Install mongodb locally via

 - `brew tap mongodb/brew`
 - `brew update`
 - `brew install mongodb-community@7.0`.
+- Set up a folder for the database, e.g. `mkdir -p data/db`.

 ## Run the Application

+Run the database with `mongod --dbpath data/db`.

 To start the backend navigate to the `backend` directory and run `npm run server`.